ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - Support for the old quickdump v1 and v2 formats has been removed. _(Klemens Böswirth)_

+### Simple INI

+- The plugin contract now correctly states that the plugin offers support for the [properties format][].
+Before it would state that the plugin offered support for the INI file format.
+This is not true, since the plugin does not support the [section syntax][] of the INI file format.

 ### YAML CPP

 - We fixed an [use after free bug in the plugin](https://issues.libelektra.org/3561). _(René Schwaiger)_